iamqiss/Nia/time-client/README.md

 Please be sure to:

-- Change all branding in the repository and UI to clearly differentiate from Bluesky.
+- Change all branding in the repository and UI to clearly differentiate from Time.
 - Change any support links (feedback, email, terms of service, etc) to your own systems.
 - Replace any analytics or error-collection systems with your own so we don't get super confused.